uxefiras/uxefiras/README.md

 - 🌱 I’m currently learning Redux and Next.js
 - 👯 I’m looking to collaborate on new big and mid projects.
 - 💬 Ask me about any thing relate to front-end and UX.
-- 📫 How to reach me: firas.os@mail.ru
+- 📫 How to reach me: firasfaraj2022@outlook.com
 - ⚡ Fun fact: I'm obsessed with video games.